casper-network/docs-archive/dapp-dev-guide/querying.md

 This document will outline the query features of the rust `casper-client`

-### Pre-Requisites
+### Helpful Info

 The structure of Global state and the Blockchain Design can be found [here](https://docs.casperlabs.io/en/latest/implementation/index.html).
+Being familiar with this will help understanding how to query data from the network.

 Responses from the node are returned as JSON.
 To make the output readable, it's recommended to have JQuery installed on the system.